Our objectives

 Key information about the DWF

 - Drawing types: We will lend gilts, or in some circumstances cash (for example, where a firm’s access to repo market is limited).
-Where participants receive gilts, participants may choose to lend them in the market to raise cash, or use them as collateral in the ILTR.
+If participants receive gilts, they may choose to lend them in the market to raise cash, or use them as collateral in the ILTR.

 - Term: Initial drawings are for an up to 30-day term.
 But for longer temporary liquidity needs, participants can apply to roll DWF drawings.
 Drawings may also be repaid at any point.
 CCPs have access to use the DWF for cash drawings for up to a five-day term.